databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_skewx
 **********************

-.. function:: rst_skewx(raster)
+.. function:: rst_skewx(tile)

-    Computes the skew of the raster in the X direction.
+    Computes the skew of the raster tile in the X direction.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.A column containing the path to a raster file.
     :type col: Column (RasterTileType)